jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Brian Kernighan in 2012 at Bell Labs*](images/Chapter-02/People/320px-Brian_Kernighan_in_2012_at_Bell_Labs_2-2.jpg "Brian Kernighan in 2012 at Bell Labs")

   Thompson didn't have a name for his project initially, another related figure, Brian Kernighan, can be credited with giving it the name UNIX.
 This was a play on words--MULTI vs UNI in the name.
-Kernighan also helped write the original C language text book along with Dennis Ritchie (called K&R C -- some of you might have used when in school).
+Kernighan also helped write the original C language textbook along with Dennis Ritchie (called K&R C -- some of you might have used when in school).

 __Unix Maturity__